materialsproject/crystaltoolkit/README.md

 ## Contact

-Please contact @mkhorton with any queries.
+Please contact @mkhorton with any queries or add an issue on the [GitHub Issues](https://github.com/materialsproject/crystaltoolkit/issues) page.